-There are many popular Singapore foods that the Singaporean eats daily but not many people know which dishes originate from Singapore.
-As a tourist, it is good to know dishes that originated from the country so that you can try out the uniquely Singapore food when you are in Singapore
+There are many popular Singapore food that the Singaporean eats daily but not many people know which Singapore dishes are originate from Singapore.
+As a tourist, it is good to know dishes that originated from the country so that you can try out the uniquely Singapore food when you are in Singapore.

-Malaysia has staked a claim on some of the popular Singaporean dishes such as Chili Crab, Bak Kut Teh, Chicken rice, Nasi Lemak and Laksa with its Tourism Minister saying that other countries have "hijacked" their dishes.
-This aroused the interest of the Singaporean food critics to study all the Singaporean foods and dishes and point out five dishes that no other country can "own", each of these are also originate Singapore food.
+Malaysia has staked a claim on some of the popular Singapore dishes such as Chili Crab, Bak Kut Teh, Chicken rice, Nasi Lemak and Laksa with its Tourism Minister saying that other countries have "hijacked" their dishes.
+This aroused the interest of the Singaporean food critics to study all the local Singapore food and dishes and point out five Singapore dishes that no other country can "own", each of these are also authentic Singapore food that originated from Singapore.